 - HSC students can take classes which can apply towards their career and towards their high school diploma.
 For example, if a HSC student takes Electronics classes, these apply towards the Math, Science, and elective requirements for a high school diploma but also towards an Electronics degree.
 If a student needs United States History, they can take one of the High School Completion program U.S. History classes or, if they are academically ready, a college level U.S. History class which would count both towards their High School Diploma and also their college degree.

-- Second language speakers can take EAP classes at a very reduced cost to earn English credit.
+- Second language speakers can take AENGL classes at a very reduced cost to earn English credit.

 What is the GED®?